janbiedermann/prescient/README.md

 ### Git Hooks

 Copy the `post-receive` git hook to each bare repos `hooks` directory, that is meant to be served for CI, or alternatively create a symbolic link to the script from a safe place (makes updating the hook easier).
-The git hook is written for bash.
+The git hook is written for sh.
 Make sure the git hook is executable.

 ## Usage from within the developers git repository